TejasS1233/en-git/README.md

 - **Global Leaderboard**: Compete with developers worldwide!
 See your ranking based on profile score, compare yourself with top developers, and track your position on the global leaderboard.

 - **Embeddable Widgets**: Showcase your GitHub stats anywhere with 8 customizable SVG widgets.
 Perfect for READMEs, portfolios, blogs, and documentation sites.
 Features include dynamic data generation, custom color themes, smart caching for zero downtime, and support for light/dark modes.
 Widgets display real commit data, skill profiles, activity trends, and more—all embeddable with a simple image tag.

+- **Challenge Mode**: Gamify your GitHub growth with personalized challenges!
+Set goals across 12 different challenge types including followers, stars, commits, pull requests, contribution streaks, and more.
+Track your progress with real-time updates, earn XP based on difficulty (Easy to Legendary), unlock 19 tiered achievements, and compete with yourself to maintain high success rates.
+Features automated progress tracking every 6 hours, milestone celebrations, and a comprehensive stats dashboard.

 - **Utility Features**: Bookmark favorite profiles, export reports to PDF, share stats on social media, and switch between dark/light modes.